 Motorcycles are heavy, and storing a bike on its wheels can create flat spots on tires.
 While storing the motorcycle off of the ground is ideal, most people don’t have this option.
 In order to keep the tires from going flat on one side, fill up the tires to the motorcycle’s specified PSI prior to storage, and plan to rotate the tires at least once a week.

 While washing and waxing your motorcycle might seem like a nonsensical thing to do right before you plan to store it for a few months, it actually has more than just a superficial purpose.
-Instead, washing and waxing a bike can actually help to prevent corrosion from occurring over the winter, as any moisture that accumulates (which is common for metal) can cause rust and other harmful corrosives.
+Washing and waxing a bike can actually help prevent corrosion from occurring over the winter, as any moisture that accumulates (which is common for metal) can cause rust and other harmful corrosives.

 By washing your bike well to remove all dirt and debris, drying it off completely, and then adding a layer of wax, you’ll help to keep your bike free from damage.
 In addition to waxing, make sure you spray your pipes with some WD40 to help keep the moisture away for the season.